openkfw/TruBudget/doc/wiki/User-Guide/Users-Groups/User.md

 Enable disabled User.

 **Notes:**
-- Only an administrator can enable users of his/her organization!
+- Only a user with the `user.enable`-permission can enable users of his/her organization!

 **Instructions:**
 1. Click the button in the upper left corner (hamburger menu) to open the side-navigation-bar.